BlueBoi904/Stock_Data/README.md

 # Stock Data API

-Custom API and Client built with GO and Typescript
+Custom API and Client built with GO and Typescript allowing users to retrieve real time stock data and news.

 ## Description